leragogogo/train-tracker/AI_USAGE.md

 ## README

 I used AI to generate a README with the following sections: Running with Docker, Running locally, Running tests,and Decisions, trade-offs, and known limitations.
 The sections connected to running were well-written.
 I just added the command for Windows in one section, which was missing, and added a troubleshooting subsection in the Running with Docker section.
+The Decisions, trade-offs, and known limitations section I changed a lot.